M.S. STUDENTS

 Makena Rush

 Prior Experience: Makena earned her Bachelors degree in Social Ecology, Bachelor of Fine Arts in Dance, and minor in Global Sustainability from UC Irvine.
-She has taken part in the Green Gravel Action Group as a researcher evaluating the effectiveness of restoring California’s canopy-forming kelp forests, as well as led a novel research project at UC Irvine investigating marine wastewater contamination.
-She also focuses her time within the field of community stewardship education with local schools and city panels.
+As a California Sea Grant Fellow, she has taken part in the Green Gravel Action Group researching the effectiveness of restoring our canopy-forming kelp forests.
+Additionally, she led research at UC Irvine investigating marine wastewater contamination, and has enjoyed focusing within community-engaged stewardship with local schools and county-wide panels in California.

 Faculty Advisors: